JKHAMARA/3D-Navigation-Animation-Group-4-/README.md

-# 3D Scene Navigation, Animation, and Particle System
+# 3D Scene Navigation, Animation, and Particle System(Group 4)

 This project is a 3D graphics demonstration developed for a Computer Graphics (year 4) exam at the University of Makeni, showcasing keyframe animation, particle systems, and user-controlled 3D scene navigation.